mohammedsouleymane/logseq/pages/scint.md

 - What is the scientific method for you? (refer to disciplinary & academic) logseq.order-list-type:: number
 	- There is no single scientific method but rather a collection of disciplinary methods.
 There is also a universal academic method:
+	- Academic method(universal): (Rjap)
-	- Academic method(universal): Referencing providing a foundation for ideas using recognized reference sysetems.
+		- Referencing: providing a foundation for ideas using recognized reference systems.
 		- Juxtaposing: Confront and comparing ideas for coherence through publication and presentation.
 		- Assessment: Controlling the quality of ideas through peer review.
 		- Persuasion: Convincingly communication ideas using disciplinary argumentation and rhetorical tools.
-	- Scientific methods (disciplinary):
+	- Scientific methods (disciplinary):(qq)
 		- Qualitative: Case studies, interviews and grounded theory.
 These methods focus on understanding the complexities and nuances of phenomena in their natural settings.
 		- Quantitative: Experiments and surveys.
 These methods involve the collection of numerical data and statistical analysis to test hypotheses and make predictions.
 - What is the importance of Galileo Galilei for publishing